AlfieKunz/TicTacToe/README.md

 ## Features and Highlights

-✅ Implementation of the MiniMax search, exhaustively solves the entire game tree, and guaranteeing optimal play.
+✅ Implementation of the MiniMax search, exhaustively solving the entire game tree, and guaranteeing optimal play.
 ✅ Optimisation through alpha-beta pruning, allowing for a ~27x speedup in performance (solving the board in under 15ms).
 ✅ Depth-weighted evaluation function: rewards the fastest route to a win and the slowest route to a loss.
 ✅ Chooses moves that share the best score at random, for unpredictable and 'fun' play (without sacrificing optimality).
 ✅ Upon running the AI, each legal move is individually labelled as either winning, losing, or drawing for the AI, and is displayed on the main screen.
-✅ Live search diagnostics via a real-time progress bar for the tree traversal, the depth reached, and exact time taken in the search.
+✅ Live search diagnostics via a real-time progress bar for the tree traversal, the depth reached, and the exact time taken in the search.
 ✅ Manual user placement mode, with a toggle to switch between X and O for manual two-player or zero-player games.
 ✅ Ability to play random moves, for quickly testing board states.
-✅ Win/draw/loss detection for every node, by exhaustively checking rows, columns, and diagonals for each players, falling back to draw detection when the board is full.
+✅ Win/draw/loss detection for every node, by exhaustively checking rows, columns, and diagonals for each player, falling back to draw detection when the board is full.
 ✅ Automated self-play simulator on start-up, pitting the AI against a random-move opponent across unlimited games, and live-tallying wins/draws/losses in a self-updating console dashboard to statistically prove perfect play.

 ---